benders5e/benders5e/monk.md

 At 10th level, your mastery of the chi flowing through you makes you immune to disease and poison.

 ### ?
-Starting at 13th level, [utility to replace Tongue of Sun and Moon]
+Starting at 13th level, [utility to replace Tongue of Sun and Moon]: communicating with spirits

 ### Diamond Soul
 <!--*[also Airbender (13th level)]*  -->